 A popular “one page” solution consists of a user-friendly cart that’s clear and straightforward.
-The goal is to eliminate anything extraneous and trim the experience down to only the forms and fields critical to the customer’s purchase journey.
+The goal is to eliminate anything extraneous and trim the checkout flow down to only the forms and fields critical to the customer’s purchase journey.

 While a short, simple checkout sounds delightful in theory, several challenges accompany this style of design.
 Whether you are building a brand new experience or updating a current site experience, here are some essential steps to implementing a successful single-page checkout.

 Since every element of checkout lives on one page, it is easy to end up with an overwhelming volume of content to enter.
 Fight temptation to flood the screen with lengthy forms and fields for the customer to fill in.
 The user has already made their intention clear.
-They are on the website to buy a product, so it’s the product and design team’s job to make the checkout process as quick and painless as possible.
+They are ready to buy, so it’s the product and design team’s job to optimize your checkout process to be as quick and painless as possible.

 Only ask for the most basic and most essential details from your customers.
-These details usually include billing address, shipping method, and payment method, to name a few.
-Be sure to include helpful tips, field prompts and micro copy around buttons and field to save customers even more time.
+These details usually include email address, billing address, shipping method, and payment option, to name a few.
+Be sure to include helpful tips, field prompts and micro copy around buttons and fields to save customers even more time.
 If a user has already entered a billing address, allow them to use the information for their shipping address instead of asking them to re-enter it.

 Pre-populate fields whenever possible.
 This helps minimize the length of forms while also significantly reducing user effort.
 One of the easiest ways to guide customers through pre-population is by moving the country or zip code fields higher on the screen.
-Then use the entered data to populate fields like city, state, the 9-digit ZIP code.
+Then use the entered data to populate fields like city, state, the 9-digit ZIP code, and even shipping cost.

 Be sure to place an asterisk beside all mandatory form fields, especially if you have only a few optional fields on a form.
 For an even simpler experience, consider removing the optional fields so the asterisk marker is unnecessary.
 Simply say that all fields are required.